command-line-bootcamp/cli-boot.camp/readme.md

 # Command-line bootcamp

 Learn the unix command-line by using it in your browser.

+This is the current link :link: https://alexmorley.me/command_line_bootcamp/?secure=T. The one in the project description does not work at the moment!

 ### contributors

 - [@jessicamizzi](https://github.com/jessicamizzi)
 - [@gedankenstuecke](https://github.com/gedankenstuecke)
 - [@alexmorley](https://github.com/alexmorley) *<- responsible for this project still working* 💜

+## Contributing

 ### build and deploy the frontend